run2bizdocs/docs-1/en-us/docs/faq.md

        - Content: insert the text: br.com.centralit.citcorpore.quartz.job.AvaliarSolicitacoesNaoRespondidas;

-    4- Click on the Save button to confirm the entry.
+    4- Click on the "Save" button to confirm the entry.

 	RULE: from the moment of the entry, at the scheduled time and date, the unanswered requests (beyond the deadline defined on parameter 139) will automatically be answered (according to the value determined on parameter 152), in case parameter 151 has an "Y" value.